nunobrum/PyQSPICE/README.md

 QSPICE is a toolchain of python utilities design to interact specifically with QSPICE.

+[Ad] For finding the best values for passive components I've created the [WizEIA Calculator](https://WizEIA.com).

 ## What is contained in this repository ##

 * __raw_read.py__